How Do You Become a True Engineering Leader?

 Nikhil brought up an interesting point — engineers are very opinionated people and notice things other people don’t.
 There are two types of engineers you might have on a team: non-leaders and leaders.
 The difference between the two is that non-leaders tend to complain and not take any action to improve a situation, whereas leaders are more proactive about solving the problem.

 As a conclusion to this question, Yi cited John Maxwell: “Leadership is influence.”
-Yi explained that you don’t have to be a manager to be a leader and influence others, you don’t need to be leader in the job, you can influence friends and family.
+Yi explained that you don’t have to be a manager to be a leader and influence others.
+And you don’t need to be leader in your job—you can influence other people like friends and family.

 What is the difference between a manager and a leader?